Call Us

 The UK is in danger of a hidden anabolic steroid addiction crisis, according to addiction experts at Priory, the UK’s leading independent provider of mental health care.

 At least 92% of anabolic steroids users are male.
 There are thousands of different drug options available, and can be injected into a muscle, taken by mouth as tablets, or applied to the skin as creams or gels.
-They are classified as Class C drugs which means it is not illegal to possess them for personal use.
+They are classified as Class C drugs which means it's not illegal to possess them for personal use.
 While they should only be issued by pharmacists to patients with a prescription, users commonly find alternative, easy access to the steroids.

 “Anabolic steroid use carries a myriad of health risks.
 The so called ‘roid rage’ is not actually very common, unless steroids are mixed with alcohol.
 The impact for users is usually much less visible – from muscle damage to neurological damage – making it harder for friends and family to spot, intervene and support an addict.